Haruko386/ApDepth/README.md

 **Evaluating results**

 Only the U-Net is updated and saved during training.
-To use the inference pipeline with your training result, replace `unet` folder in Marigold checkpoints with that in the `checkpoint` output folder.
+To use the inference pipeline with your training result, replace `unet` folder in `train_apdepth` checkpoints with that in the `checkpoint` output folder.
 Then refer to [this section](#evaluation) for evaluation.

 **Note**: Although random seeds have been set, the training result might be slightly different on different hardwares.
 It's recommended to train without interruption.